Bjeaurn/custom-training-kadaster-advanced-angular/presentation.md

 ### Expectations today

 Note: We'll consider a case, then we'll dive into some (relevant) theory and modern best-practices, followed by some examples and possible experiments we can do.
+This means, today will be interactive by discussing together; but also experimenting with some ideas with our actual code!

 ----